 Where African People & Wildlife works

-Northern Tanzania is one of the world’s greatest centers of large mammal biodiversity.
+Northern Tanzania is without one of the world’s greatest centres of large mammal biodiversity.
 Today, human population growth, unplanned development, agricultural expansion, human-wildlife conflict, and climate change threaten the future of the region.
 APW currently works to protect endangered wildlife and empower rural communities across six critical landscapes.

 1. Maasai Steppe